-With the peak shopping season of Christmas a distant memory, it is time for gift retailers to turn their attention to Valentine’s Day, which is just two short weeks away.
+With the peak shopping season of Christmas a distant memory, it is time for gift retailers to turn their attention to Valentine’s Day, which is just over one week away.

-As our previous post about Mother’s Day outlined, retailers with a referral scheme can amplify the sales peak of seasonal events.
+A referral scheme gives retailers the opportunity to amplify the sales peak of seasonal events.
 Valentine’s Day, followed by Mother’s Day (6 weeks later this year) and swiftly after by Easter, provides the ideal scenario:

 When a delighted recipient of a gift on Valentine’s Day recommends the brand to their friend, this leads to new customers for the brand.
 Not only that, but the original customer is more likely to make a repeat purchase with their referral reward (Mother’s Day or Easter presenting the perfect opportunity) and the introduced friend is more likely to share with their friends too.